 Dog food is usually what you feed a dog, right?
 Well, in some places “dog food” means a dog is the food.
 In some places, people raise dogs as pets (and can become food) and in some places, they’re raised solely as food.

-Now, before you start getting all squeamish on me, you have to understand one thing: Just because eating dog meat is repulsive to most Americans doesn’t mean it’s repulsive to others.
+Now, before you start getting all squeamish on me, you have to understand one thing.
+Just because eating dog meat is repulsive to most Americans doesn’t mean it’s repulsive to others.

 Despite what you may hear or read, a lot of dogs are kept as pets in the Philippines.
 They’re sold in pet stores just like in other places.
-Even some dogs that seem to be stray are actually pets that aren’t being kept in their yards or leashed.
+Even some dogs we think are stray are actually pets that aren’t being kept in their yards or leashed.
 Yes, there are leash laws in the Philippines too.

-At one time, a dog was considered a delicacy in the Philippines.
+At one time, people considered dog meat a delicacy in the Philippines.
 That’s no longer the case.
 Most Filipinos would cringe at the thought of eating a dog.
-If I’m not mistaken, dog eating was outlawed in the Philippines in 1998.
-There’s still an “underground” market for dog meat, but it’s slowly shrinking.
-None of my relatives will eat it even though they did so as recently as the 1980s.
+If I’m not mistaken, the Philippine government outlawed dog eating in 1998.